Leunsel/CheatEngineLua/docs/Manifold-Framework.md

             └─ Teleport To: 'Boss Arena' ()->   (vtAutoAssembler, {$lua})
 ```

-### 8.4 Dedicated UI
+### 8.5 Dedicated UI

 ```lua
 teleporter:InitTeleporterUI()
 ```

 Opens a standalone window (1120 × 720) with a menu strip, status bar, a tree view of saves
-(grouped by author, then category) and an editor for name, author, category path, X/Y/Z and
+(grouped by author, then category) and an editor for name, author, category path, one box per
-description.
-Its controls are built through `Manifold.Forms`, so `ui:ApplyTheme(...)` recolours
+axis and description.
+Its controls are built through `Manifold.Forms`, so `ui:ApplyTheme(...)`
-them automatically (`UI:SetTeleporterControlColors`).
+recolours them automatically (`UI:SetTeleporterControlColors`).

+Two conventions keep the builder and the theming in step without either one hard coding a list:

+* **Every control registers itself into `UiState` under its own name.** A field row registers six
+  entries: `<Key>Edit`, `Row`, `Label`, `Border`, `Fill` and `Inner`.
+So the name box is
+  `UiState.NameEdit` and the first coordinate box is `UiState.XEdit`, whatever `X` happens to be
+  called.
+* **`UiState.AxisFieldKeys` and `UiState.ButtonKeys` say what was actually built.** The theming
+  walks those rather than a fixed set, which is what lets a 2D window have two coordinate rows.
+  Both have a fallback for a Teleporter older than the lists.

+Adding a toolbar button or a field row is therefore one entry in the spec table inside the
+relevant `Create*` function, and nothing else anywhere.

 ## 9. Forms, themeable controls